Lauri Miranda Silva

-Lauri Miranda Silva (Porto Velho, July 22, 1986) is a professor with a degree in History from the Federal University of Rondônia (UNIR) and a doctorate from the Federal University of Rio Grande do Sul (UFRGS).
-She is the first trans woman in Brazil to earn a doctorate in History, a fact that occurred in 2023 through the defense of her thesis "Subversive Voices and Transgressive Bodies: Memory of the (Re) Existence of LGBTQIA+ Movement Militants and Intersectional Womanhoods Against Oppression in Rondônia (1980 to 2022)" (Vozes subversivas e corpos transgressores: memoria da (re) existência de militantes do movimento LGBTQIA+ e de mulheridades contra a opressão interseccionais em Rondônia (1980 a 2022)), in which she addresses the LGBTQIA+ and women's movements in the state of Rondônia and their struggles against oppression, as well as her life trajectory as a trans woman.
+Lauri Miranda Silva (Porto Velho, 22 July 1986) is a Brazilian professor with a degree in History from the Federal University of Rondônia (UNIR) and a doctorate from the Federal University of Rio Grande do Sul (UFRGS).
+She is the first trans woman in the country to earn a doctorate in History, a fact that occurred in 2023 through the defense of her thesis "Subversive Voices and Transgressive Bodies: Memory of the (Re) Existence of LGBTQIA+ Movement Militants and Intersectional Womanhoods Against Oppression in Rondônia (1980 to 2022)" (Vozes subversivas e corpos transgressores: memoria da (re) existência de militantes do movimento LGBTQIA+ e de mulheridades contra a opressão interseccionais em Rondônia (1980 a 2022)), in which she addresses the LGBTQIA+ and women's movements in the state of Rondônia and their struggles against oppression, as well as her life trajectory as a trans woman.

 Biography

 Early Years and Adolescence

 Lauri moved in with her maternal grandparents at the age of three due to her mother's postpartum depression.
 Her father died when she was eight, in 1994.
 Lauri identifies her ancestry as a combination of Indigenous roots on her father's side and Black and Amazonian ancestry on her mother's side, and defines herself as belonging to a Ribeirinho identity.
 She grew up in an evangelical family and describes her childhood as happy, but faced racism and bullying at school due to her Afro hair and skin color.
 In the sixth grade, she experienced one of her first instances of homophobia and was blamed by a teacher for the discrimination she suffered.

 During her adolescence, Lauri realized she didn't fit into heteronormative standards and suffered repression.
 Furthermore, she felt uncomfortable with her body and the clothes she wore.
 These challenges were heightened both in her family and at church, where prejudice and LGBT-phobia were reported as common.
 Lauri preferred to be with friends who shared similar identities and interests rather than integrate into distinct groups.
 She faced difficulties within her family when she began wearing clothing considered "inappropriate" for her gender.
 Comments like "it's a woman's thing" were frequently made, demonstrating resistance to her identity and personal expression.